Major n8n Vulnerabilities Exposed with Urgent Fixes Issued

 Start with CVE-2026-21858: Attackers craft a malicious webhook request mimicking a file upload to n8n’s form nodes without content-type validation.
 This lets them read arbitrary server files, forge admin tokens, and pivot to admin-only exploits.
 A proof-of-concept by researcher Valentin Lobstein chains it with CVE-2025-68613, injecting expressions like malicious JavaScript into workflow nodes for shell command execution.

 CVE-2026-21877 exemplifies authenticated RCE, affecting versions 0.123.0 to 1.121.3.
-Here, users with workflow edit rights abuse expression evaluation in nodes to run OS commands, no elevated privileges needed.
-The February cluster adds command injection via Execute Command nodes, arbitrary file access overriding workflow configs, and XSS for session hijacking, all exploitable through untrusted workflow modifications.
+Here, users with workflow edit rights abuse expression evaluation in nodes to run OS commands; no elevated privileges are needed.
+The February cluster adds command injection through Execute Command nodes, arbitrary file access that overrides workflow configs, and XSS for session hijacking.
+All of these can be exploited by making untrusted changes to workflows.

 Impact on Users